SiliconLabs/wiseconnect/examples/snippets/ble/ble_power_save/readme.md

 Follow the steps for successful execution of the program:

-> **Note:** The provided mobile screenshots are from the 2.5.2 version of the EFR Connect app, it is recommended to use the latest version.
+> **Note:** The provided mobile screenshots are from the 2.5.2 version of the Simplicity Connect App(formerly EFR Connect App), it is recommended to use the latest version.

 1. After the program gets executed, the Silicon Labs device  would be in Advertising state with configured power save the profile.